Pittsburgh Steelers starting fullback Will Johnson almost didn’t make the NFL.

 In four years, the number of USA Weightlifting athletes has grown 30 percent.
 Meanwhile, the number of USAW coaches has catapulted by 139 percent in the same time period.

-“There’s a situation for weightlifting now that has never existed in the 20 years that I’ve been in the… Continue Reading
+“There’s a situation for weightlifting now that has never existed in the 20 years that… Continue Reading

 Part 4 was originally published as a resource during the CrossFit Games season and is presented here in sequence with the other parts of the series.

-“You should be able to tell somebody (what you’re eating), rather than showing up to the Home Depot Center (without) a clue and you’re… Continue Reading
+“You should be able to tell somebody (what you’re eating), rather than showing up to the Home Depot Center (without) a… Continue Reading

 At the CrossFit Endurance Trainer Course, Doug Katona talks about coaching tools for running.
 In this video, he highlights drills for falling.